Skip to content

 Enable ddtrace

-Refer to <Add node_ip Label to Tracing Data>.
+Refer to <Add node_ip Tag to Trace Data>.

 Java Application Integration with ddtrace

-In the DockerfileSystem used to build the system image, the command to start the jar is:
+In the DockerfileSystem used to create the system image file, the command to start the jar is:

 exec java ${JAVA_OPTS} -jar ${jar}